willyywt/willyywt.github.io/fedora-setup.md

 ---
 I will try to summarize my experience of fedora linux distribution ("Fedora Linux" is in /etc/os-release as of fedora 35:[F35-ChangeSet](https://fedoraproject.org/wiki/Releases/35/ChangeSet) [Fedora_Linux_in_os-release](https://fedoraproject.org/wiki/Changes/Fedora_Linux_in_os-release)), and some distribution-agnostic experience with (GNU/)Linux desktop.

+tl;dr: A pipe of complaints, probably continuously growing with time.
+I will write this article with a much more trenchant tone than usual, because real developers face the real world other than living in the illusionary universe..

 This article is a big TODO now

 ## Why fedora?
-tl;dr: A pipe of complaints, probably continuously growing with time

 The very miserable linux desktop world, where commercialization fails utterly and completely, has only very few developers (even GNOME and KDE lacks developers severely), and even fewer commercially backed ones.
 The linux universe is absurdly low in human resource density (developers scatter around the world, no commercial and full-time support for most developers).
 I see no unified pushing force other than very few projects: the [Linux Kernel](https://www.kernel.org/) itself, the compilers [GCC](https://www.kernel.org/) and [Clang](https://clang.llvm.org/), the [Xorg](https://www.x.org) and [freedesktop](https://www.freedesktop.org/) developers, the [GNOME](http://gnome.org/) and [KDE](https://kde.org/) desktop environments.

-In this very miserable world, no standard base image exists, like any other sane operating system have.
+In this very miserable world, no standard base image exists, which any other sane operating systems like Windows, MacOS/iOS and Android have.
 This world is still in the 1970s UNIX centuries, when users have to depend on system administrators to get software, and these administrators made users depend on them, without any idea of "interchangeability" or "standardization".
 By contrast, Windows have developed a single base image since forever, standardize on Win32 APIs, and provide stable user space API also since forever.
+(The linux world's stable userspace API only stops at the kernel, and things dramatically breaks on top; although on the bright side, projects like [Freedesktop Runtime](https://www.codethink.co.uk/articles/2021/ABI-stability-freedesktop/) start to care about ABI.)
 In the sense of base image, linux can not even be called an operating system: [There is no linux platform](https://blogs.gnome.org/tbernard/2019/12/04/there-is-no-linux-platform-1/).

 The "linux desktop" actually never come true in Window XP ages; it only come sort of true when the "biggest innovation", GPU drivers, start to [work with linux desktop](https://www.techrepublic.com/article/fedora-at-15-why-matthew-miller-sees-a-bright-future-for-the-linux-distribution/), but still (as of 2021) [not scalable to the general public](https://itvision.altervista.org/why.linux.is.not.ready.for.the.desktop.current.html).